Steam reforming

 The reaction is strongly endothermic (ΔHSR = 206 kJ/mol).

-Hydrogen produced by steam reforming is termed 'grey hydrogen' when the waste carbon monoxide is released to the atmosphere and 'blue hydrogen' when the carbon monoxide is (mostly) captured and stored geologically - see carbon capture and storage.
+Hydrogen produced by steam reforming is termed 'grey' hydrogen when the waste carbon dioxide is released to the atmosphere and 'blue' hydrogen when the carbon dioxide is (mostly) captured and stored geologically—see carbon capture and storage.
 Zero carbon 'green' hydrogen is produced by thermochemical water splitting, using solar thermal, low- or zero-carbon electricity or waste heat, or electrolysis, using low- or zero-carbon electricity.
 Zero carbon emissions 'turquoise' hydrogen is produced by one-step methane pyrolysis of natural gas.

 Steam reforming of natural gas produces most of the world's hydrogen.
 Hydrogen is used in the industrial synthesis of ammonia and other chemicals.

 Reactions

 Steam reforming reaction kinetics, in particular using nickel-alumina catalysts, have been studied in detail since the 1950s.

 Pre-reforming

-The purpose of pre-reforming is to break down higher hydrocarbons such as propane, butane or naphta into methane (CH4), which allows for more efficient reforming downstream.
+The purpose of pre-reforming is to break down higher hydrocarbons such as propane, butane or naphtha into methane (CH4), which allows for more efficient reforming downstream.